 - Weeds are kept down and it is also thought to increase the yield.

 Apart from frost protection you should earth up when the plant is approx 20cm high.

-You will notice blight on the leaves first and if the attack isn’t too severe you can just remove the affected leaves.
+Potato Blight You are unlikely to get blight before July, so you should be o.k. with the early varieties.
+You will notice blight on the leaves first.
+If the attack isn't too severe you can just remove the affected leaves.
 If the problem persists you will need to remove all the foliage as already mentioned.
-Don’t dig up the potatoes at this stage as the tubers need to form a thicker skin or ‘cure’.
-It’s advisable to wait at least 3 weeks before digging a crop effected by blight to avoid infecting the tubers.
+Don't dig up the potatoes at this stage, as the tubers need to form a skin for storage.
+You should leave maincrop varieties in the ground until October to allow this to happen.

 Foliar and tuber blight resistance Blight attacks the leaves of your potato plant first.
 If left unchecked, it will travel down and infect your tubers.
 Blight resistance in potatoes can refer to the leaves (foliar) or the tuber (the potato under the ground), but most people tend to think of foliar resistance only.
 Take for example a potato with mid-range foliar but high tuber resistance: the plant may be infected to such a degree above the ground that the foliage needs to be removed, but the crop underground will be unaffected and should store perfectly well.